How Will India’s Revised FDI Policy Impact Future Chinese Investment?

 The notification does not clarify the status of investments from Hong Kong, which is treated as a special administrative region.
 DPIIT tracks investment data from Hong Kong and China separately, so it is unclear if this revised policy is applicable to investment from Hong Kong or if the beneficial owners are based in Hong Kong.

+Clarity is also needed on how the beneficial ownership test will be applied in cases where the entity seeking to invest in India under the FDI route is a private equity fund.
 Chinese investors should seek expert advice from foreign investment professionals as they plan their investments into India under the revised FDI policy.